microsoft/playwright/docs/api.md

 - `arg` <[Serializable]|[JSHandle]> Optional argument to pass to `pageFunction`
 - returns: <[Promise]<[Serializable]>> Promise which resolves to the return value of `pageFunction`

-This method runs `document.querySelector` within the page and passes it as the first argument to `pageFunction`.
-If there's no element matching `selector`, the method throws an error.
+The method finds an element matching the specified selector within the page and passes it as a first argument to `pageFunction`.
+See [Working with selectors](#working-with-selectors) for more details.
+If no elements match the selector, the method throws an error.

 If `pageFunction` returns a [Promise], then `page.$eval` would wait for the promise to resolve and return its value.